-Create Successful Leadership in Sustainability Leadership — The M.A. in Organizational Leadership with a Sustainability Leadership concentration is designed for students who want to pursue an advanced leadership position within their current organization, make a career change, work in the nonprofit sector, or those interesting in promoting change within their community.
+The Master of Arts in Organizational Leadership with a Sustainability concentration (MLS) degree is designed for students who want to pursue an advanced leadership position within their current organization, make a career change, work in the nonprofit sector, or those interested in promoting change within their community.

 Claremont Lincoln's master's degree programs all have the distinct advantage of being 100% online, providing the flexibility to determine how and when coursework is performed.
 CLU master's degree programs can be completed in as little as 13 months.
 In addition, the Admissions process has been streamlined for convenience.
 Neither a GRE or GMAT score is required to apply or be admitted.

 The Sustainability concentration is taken along with courses from The Claremont Core®.
 These courses teach the engagement skills necessary to implement the theories and ideas of organizational management.

 Leadership in action is designed to support the exploration of leadership through self-reflection and assessment, including creating a personal mission statement and developing a leadership philosophy.
 Students will review a variety of leadership assessments, theories, and strategies on power dynamics, decision making, ethically addressing toxic leadership, conflict resolution, communication, and cultural awareness.
 Students will explore practical and experiential leadership styles and consider consequences of choices in the role of leading others.
 In addition, students will review and apply research strategies to develop knowledge and skills preparing for the capstone project.
 The course topics center around developing key leadership and action research skills to understand influencers in the social change process.